 From the user’s point of view, the “Wix experience” is very friendly and easy to grasp.

 In comparison, when dealing with WordPress, your experience is somewhat separated into two different aspects.
-First, you need to handle the installation of the platform itself, and only then you can get working on customizing your website and publishing content.
-With Wix, there’s no such thing, everything is in one place, which is great.
+First, you need to handle the installation of the platform itself.
+Only then you can start working on customizing your website and publishing content.
+With Wix, everything is in one place, which makes it a lot easier.

 This is meant to help you get started with the most optimized design and set of features.
 For instance, if you want to build a photography portfolio, Wix will guide you through the options and show you only the designs that suit your needs the best.

-Once you select a design, you get access to the main site builder tool of Wix’s.
+Once you select a design, you get the access to the main site builder tool.
 It works with drag and drop, so laying out website elements is very intuitive.

-As you’re working with your website, you can also install new apps from the Wix App Market, upload your media files (images, videos), or enable the e-commerce store module.
+As you’re working on your website, you can also install new apps from the Wix App Market, upload your media files (images, videos), or enable the e-commerce store module.

 Interestingly, Wix also has its own module for running a blog – which gets into WordPress’ main territory.